Backpacking & hiking 13 days

-Boat transfer from Narsaq to Itilleq, followed by a 4 km hike along the “King’s Road” (named after the Danish King Frederik 9th’s visit in 1952) to Igaliku.
-Igaliku is one of the most beautiful villages in Greenland!
+Boat transfer from Narsaq to Itilleq, followed by a 4 km hike along a picturesque unpaved country road to Igaliku, one of the most beautiful villages in Greenland!
 The colourful houses are situated on lush grassland next to a milky-blue fjord.
 On the other side of the fjord the landmark Illerfissalik (Burfjeld) Mountain towers over a rough and desolate landscape.

 Accommodation in Igaliku for 3 nights.

 Igaliku was the Episcopal seat (named Gardar) for a period of about 300 years (1100-1400) during the Norse era, and the ruins from that time are very impressive.
 In 1782 Anders Olsen and his Greenlandic wife Tuperna established themselves as farmers and that was the beginning of Igaliku’s more recent history.
 Today, Igaliku and its surroundings have some of the best hiking opportunities in South Greenland.